poseidon/matchbox/README.md

 ## bootcfg

-`bootcfg` is a HTTP and gRPC service that renders signed [Ignition configs](https://coreos.com/ignition/docs/latest/what-is-ignition.html), [cloud-configs](https://coreos.com/os/docs/latest/cloud-config.html), network boot configs, and metadata to machines based on attribute labels (e.g. UUID, MAC, stage, region) to create CoreOS clusters.
-Network boot endpoints provide PXE, iPXE, GRUB, and Pixiecore support. `bootcfg` can run as an [ACI](https://github.com/appc/spec) with [rkt](https://coreos.com/rkt/docs/latest/), as a Docker container, or as a binary.
+`bootcfg` is an HTTP and gRPC service that renders signed [Ignition configs](https://coreos.com/ignition/docs/latest/what-is-ignition.html), [cloud-configs](https://coreos.com/os/docs/latest/cloud-config.html), network boot configs, and metadata to machines to create CoreOS clusters.
+Groups match machines based on labels (e.g. UUID, MAC, stage, region) and use named Profiles for provisioning.
+Network boot endpoints provide PXE, iPXE, GRUB, and Pixiecore support. `bootcfg` can be deployed as a binary, as an [appc](https://github.com/appc/spec) container with [rkt](https://coreos.com/rkt/docs/latest/), or as a Docker container.

 * [Getting Started with rkt](Documentation/getting-started-rkt.md)
 * [Getting Started with Docker](Documentation/getting-started-docker.md)